isu-ese/arc-mlp/report/methods/algorithm/design_choices.md

 ### Design Choices

+In this paper, we focus on an approach for combining grammars that follows two steps.
+First, we extract out a skeleton grammar [@klusenerDerivingTolerantGrammars2003] containing the equivalent portions of both grammars.
+Then we merge the grammars on the skeleton grammar.
+To do the extraction process, we can use data mining algorithms for the maximum common subgraph problem if the grammars are first converted to a graph representation.
+There are many different ways to represent a grammar as a graph.
+We focus on representations where each symbol and each production in a grammar is represented by a node in the graph.
+Edges represent relationships between the productions and symbols and are directed.

+#### Maximum Common Subgraph Algorithm

+There are several different variations of the maximum common subgraph problem and the algorithms used to solve it.
+The main algorithms to do this can be classified into two categories.
+The first category relies on combinatorial expansion while the second relies on reduction to the maximal clique problem.
+Academic research on these methods has produced mixed evaluations on which category of algorithms are more efficient [@bunkeComparisonAlgorithmsMaximum2002; @conteComparisonThreeMaximum2003; @wellingPerformanceAnalysisMaximal2011].
+The most recent research [@wellingPerformanceAnalysisMaximal2011] indicates that Koch's [@kochEnumeratingAllConnected2001] algorithms are the most efficient.
+Because of this, we chose to use Koch's algorithm.

+#### Graph Representation

+In order to represent our grammar as a graph, we have to represent the symbols and productions and the relationships between them with vertices and edges.
+Our goal is to create a mapping where the maximum common subgraph between two graphs extracts compatible parts of a grammar out.
+We decided to evaluate approaches where each symbol and production is mapped to a labeled vertex and the relationships between symbols and productions are expressed as labeled edges.
+We came up with two different ways to express symbols and productions as nodes and three different ways to express the relationships between them as edges.

 Different algorithms:

 Trivial: \(G_m = (R_1\cup R_2 \cup \{r_m\}, T, P_1 \cup P_2 \cup \{r_m\rightarrow r_1, r_m \rightarrow r_2\}, r_m)\).